 - Workstations and servers must not use remote access software that is configured for access directly by modem.
 Users needing remote access to internal resources should contact Information Technology about VPN connections.

 - Users should not share their passwords with anyone.
 No one, including Information System employees, has authorization to ask for a password.
-Employees required to change every 6 months and encourage students to do the same.
+Employees are required to change every six months and encourage students to do the same.
 It's advisable to memorize passwords or use a password manager in order to avoid the need to write them down.